 - Outreach – run the helpdesk and workshops

 More information can be found on our main website, www.ensembl.org.

-Ensembl is a joint project between European Bioinformatics Institute (EBI), an outstation of the European Molecular Biology Laboratory (EMBL), and the Wellcome Trust Sanger Institute (WTSI).
-Both institutes are located on the Wellcome Trust Genome Campus in Hinxton, south of the city of Cambridge, United Kingdom
+Ensembl is based at the European Molecular Biology Laboratory’s European Bioinformatics Institute (EMBL-EBI), located on the Wellcome Genome Campus in Hinxton, south of the city of Cambridge, United Kingdom